 Have you ever imagined someone dedicate, 30 minutes or 1 hour of their life just listening to you alone and what you have to say?
 Someone hearing about your life and perception without judgement?

 I am sure you can identify that one person you talk to about your problems, that either deviates to talking about themselves, or thanks God that they are in a better position or judges you for your decisions or shames you out of their high expectations about you.
 Or that one person who will not even know what to say, who will end the conversation with one word and will make you feel unheard.
 Or that one person who disappears and suddenly stops being your friend because you opened up to them.

-The first time I went to see a psychologist, I literarily had to drag myself out of my mind, built with the walls of other people’s opinions, misconceptions and stigma of going to a psychologist.
+The first time I went to see a psychologist, I literately had to drag myself out of my mind, built by the walls of other people’s judgement, misconceptions and stigma of going to a shrink.
 Prior to meeting the psychologist, I heard so many things like, “people who go to see a psychologist must have depression or be nuts”; “you will be labelled if you have to visit a psychologist” and above all, “Nigerians have no need to visit a psychologist.”

-I feel so peaceful knowing that I do not only care for my physical and physiological need but also my emotional demands.
+I feel so peaceful knowing that I do not only care for my physical and physiological needs but also my emotional or psychological demands.
 I feel free of guilt because I understand myself more.

 Connect with me on: